NCAR/climate-primer-water/doc/ch2_climatewater.rst

    a.
 The realities of the project, such as the availability of
       resources, time, and personnel.

-The answer to these questions are closely related to the specifics of the project goals, location, and stakeholder needs, and can vary from project to project.
+The answers to these questions are closely related to the specifics of the project goals, location, and stakeholder needs, and can vary from project to project.
 You will need to balance the relevancy of the data and its reliability with the practicality of implementation.